5 Pet Photography Photo Tips

 Keep things quiet.
 There is no quicker way to confuse a dog or startle a cat than to repeat loud commands at them.
 Try communicating with animals nonverbally: Use hand signals, or point to invite them where you’d like them to sit.
 If you do need to say ’sit’, say it quietly and calmly, and only once or twice.

 Move slowly.
-Unless you are skilled at documentary-style photography, with a subject that is moving a lot, try to move slowly around your pets while taking pictures of them.
-Cats are prone to either radically changing their expressions at slight movements, or leaving the scene altogether.
-This can also be true of dogs that are in a sit or lay/stay position.
+Unless you are skilled at documentary-style photography with a moving subject, try to move slowly around your pets while taking pictures of them.
+Cats are prone to either radically changing their expressions at slight movements or leaving the scene altogether.
+This can also be true of dogs in a sit or lay/stay position.

 Motivate your model.
-Every animal needs to have some sort of motivation to pay attention to you during the photo shoot.
+Every animal needs to have some motivation to pay attention to you during the photo shoot.
 Determine what motivates them and provide it to them while you’re taking pictures.
-For dogs, it may be treats or toys, or simply giving them love and attention.
+For dogs, it may be treats or toys or simply giving them love and attention.
 For cats, it may be their favorite toy, a cardboard box, or a treat.
-Be creative when it comes to ‘rewarding’ your models, and they will reward you with great shots and be more cooperative, too.
+Be creative when it comes to ‘rewarding’ your models; they will reward you with great shots and be more cooperative, too.